hangtwenty/presswork/README.md

 presswork
 =============

-Presswork supplies an easy-to-use implementation of a Markov chain text generator.
+Presswork provides an easy-to-use Markov chain text generator.
-It is intended (and slightly tweaked) to help you have fun with journalistic writing.
+It also supplies a little Flask web app that you might find convenient for playing with text.

 NOTE: I found another Python library like this one, but with more features -- see **[Barrucadu/markov](https://github.com/Barrucadu/markov).** (It supports not just sentence tokenization, but also paragraph tokenization).
-You may want to try that too.
+You may want to try that if this library doesn't meet your needs.

 This example code ...